anvilglobaldynamics/torque/meta/api-docs/delete-outlet.md

 Possible Error Codes:
 ```
 { code: VALIDATION_ERROR } // validation error on one of the fields
+{ code: INVENTORY_NOT_EMPTY } // the inventory contained in this inventory container is not empty
 ```

 ### response (on success):